Art at a Time Like This supports artists and curators in the 21st century, presenting art in direct response to current events.

 Our mission is to show that art can make a difference and that artists and curators can be thought-leaders, envisioning alternative futures for humanity.

-Launching May 1, 2026, Art at the Time Like This presents its open call for Take On Action, a public art project and virtual exhibition inviting artists to propose one action everyday people can take to protect democracy.
-Responding to civic and environmental crises–including threats to civil liberties and global human rights—this project asks how art can move beyond reflection and towards participation.
-What does it mean to act, collectively, in a time like this?
+Launching May 1, 2026, Art at the Time Like This presents its open call for Take One Action, a public art project and virtual exhibition inviting artists to submit one image and one action that can be taken to bolster our democracy.
+Responding to current events and news cycles, this project asks how art can move beyond reflection and towards participation.
+What does it mean to act collectively in a time like this?

 The open call is juried by ATLT co-founders Anne Verhallen and Barbara Pollack, alongside its assistant curator Shameekia Shantel Johnson.
 The artists selected for the public art component will receive a $1,000 honorarium.
 Please refer to the application form for more information.